 Kalasatama Bag Garden

 If a gardener is determined and creative enough, it is possible to start a garden even on a tarmac-desert!
-The gardening in this project happens in big construction bags that are filled with soil.
-The garden in Kalasatama is a collaboration with the city of Helsinki, part of the temporary uses of the area, which in the next 20 years will be built into a new urban district of Helsinki.
-There is a constant lack of allotment gardens in Helsinki, so the Bag Garden functions as one: the gardeners rent the bags from Dodo.
-A few bags become available every year.
+The gardening in this project happened in big construction bags that were filled with soil, and later when the garden had to move in pallet boxes.
+The garden in Kalasatama was a collaboration with the city of Helsinki, part of the temporary uses of the area, which currently is built into a new urban district of Helsinki, Sompasaari and Nihti of Kalasatama.
 Here is a nice article from Kalasatama Bag Garden.
-For more information, please contact: minna.kontkanen ( at) gmail.com, jeanne.johansson (at) gmail.com.

 Some photos of urban farms in Helsinki: kaupunkiviljely.fi/kuvagalleria/

 The city is edible without gardeners too.
 Loads of berries, nuts, and fruit grow in the public space of Helsinki.
-Since fall 2009, we have arranged bicycle rides to our parks, forests and wastelands.
+We have arranged bicycle rides to our parks, forests and wastelands.
 On the Urban Foraging Ride the public produce are recognised and collected.
 The harvest: Plums, apples, currants, chokeberries, pears, sea buckthorn etc. The best foraging spots of Helsinki can be found on this map: satokartta.net